 Another excellent example of this “have it both ways” thinking is in the way believers try to speak of how the “spiritual realm” regularly affects and influences the “worldly,” physical realm.
 Examples of this range from the belief in “divine intervention,” the belief in God as “pure spirit” who created the world and answers prayers, the idea there are “eternal souls” that supposedly interact with people on Earth and leave our bodies after death, to angels who supposedly “watch over us,” etc. – none of which of course leave any verifiable evidence of their existence.
 While it is claimed by believers on the one hand the “spiritual realm” is “transcendent” and “beyond” time and space, they also claim this “transcendent realm” also affects the material world of time and space at the same time.
 Again – it cannot be both.
 Either the “spiritual” truly is “beyond” time and space of this world and can therefore have no effect on this world, or it does affect this world and is therefore nothing more than another aspect of reality that everyday people and scientists can therefore empirically verify like any other aspect of reality such as matter and gravity.

 Christian apologists such as C.S.
 Lewis, William Lane Craig, and Lee Strobel, to name but a few, would not have a job as apologists if Christian and/or religious claims were supported by genuine, credible evidence and sound reasoning.
 If the scientific/intellectually honest community recognized the “evidence” for Christianity and religion as genuine, then they would embrace it and if necessary, revise their worldview, as any credible scientist or philosopher would in light of credible, peer-reviewed, double-blind tested evidence that holds up to testing and sound reasoning.
 That is the beauty of the scientific method.
 It is open to change in light of new evidence, unlike religious faith.
 But more to the point, why is it religious apologists feel the need to provide “evidence” for their faith in the first place?
 If what they believe is a matter of faith as they claim, then as stated previously, there is no evidence by definition, and they should simply accept that without further explanation or justification if they are genuinely okay with taking things on faith alone.
 Could it be they are genuinely not okay with taking things on faith alone?
 That they feel they need to justify their faith with “evidence” because they know factual claims about reality cannot be made without evidence… that faith alone is simply not good enough to make a factual claim?
 What other genuine reason would apologists have to feel compelled to provide so-called “evidence” for their religious beliefs?
-Even William Lane Craig has admitted he would continue to believe in God and Jesus Christ even if evidence and logic showed their existence to be false – which is precisely the point – religious apologists simply manufacture or manipulate apparent “evidence” and “logic” to support their desired conclusions since their worldviews are not supported by evidence or sound reasoning, but by faith.
+Even William Lane Craig has admitted he would continue to believe in God and Jesus Christ even if evidence and logic showed their existence to be false, since he says it is the Holy Spirit which “tells” him the “truth” of Christianity – which is precisely the point – religious apologists begin from faith, and then manufacture or manipulate apparent “evidence” and “logic” to support their desired conclusions since their worldviews are not supported by evidence or sound reasoning, but by faith.
 However, the cognitive dissonance apologists feel between knowing the fact that evidence and not faith alone can tell us what is true, while wanting to take their truth claims on faith at the same time, is what drives religious apologists to invent “evidence” for their faith claims, while hiding or manipulating genuine evidence that invalidate their claims.
-The bottom line is, the behavior of religious apologists proves the fact they are dishonest and lying to themselves – that even they know deep down it is evidence and sound reasoning that tell us what is factual and true – not “faith alone” as they claim.
+The bottom line is, this two-sided, two-faced behavior of religious apologists as just illustrated, proves the fact they are dishonest and lying to themselves – that even they know deep down it is evidence and sound reasoning that tell us what is factual and true – not “faith alone” as they claim.
 Behavior is everything.
 For if religious apologists did not value evidence or reason deep down, and thought “faith alone” was “good enough,” why then would they manufacture or manipulate evidence and create misleading and convoluted logical arguments to support their desired conclusions?

 The fact we are admonished by religious scripture to not put God to the test tells us all we need to know – to not question because if we actually thought about this, we would discover it isn’t true.
 All of this admonishment demonstrates there is obviously something to hide – the truth.
 The only reason to not test things is to shield them from criticism and falsifiability.
 If something is true, it passes the test.
 If it isn’t true, it fails the test.
 It’s as simple as that.
 The admonishment to not put God to the test is a copout designed to keep us from discovering the truth.
 Again – either a claim is a matter of fact, or a matter of faith.
 It cannot be both, and is yet another reason why religious apologists cannot have it both ways.